gfaas1/ES-LEI-2Sem-2022-Grupo-13/docs/guide-templates/UserOverview.md

 * the two graph instances must be of identical concrete class (e.g. `DefaultDirectedGraph`)
 * the vertex sets of the two graph instances must be equal (using the definition from [java.util.Set](https://docs.oracle.com/javase/7/docs/api/java/util/Set.html#equals(java.lang.Object)), and taking into account the `equals` implementation of the vertex type you've chosen)
 * the edges sets of the two graph instances must be equal (again using the `java.util.Set` definition, and taking into account the `equals` implementation of the edge type you've chosen)
-* for a given edge, the source/target/weight must be equal in both graph instances
+* for a given edge, the source/target/weight must be equal in both graph instances (for undirected graphs, the source/target distinction is ignored)

 In general, an exact copy of a graph object via `Graphs.addGraph` or `clone` will be equal to the original according to this definition